tedneward/Demo-NWCPP/csharp/README.md

 Note that C# here is simply a preferential choice; we could have used F# or even Visual Basic to write any of these, with a change only to syntax.
 (That is to say, there would be little to no change in semantics.)

 ## QuickStart
+This project was created via a `dotnet new console`.
+You can download all the dependencies for the project by `dotnet restore`, then run the project via `dotnet run`.
+Two subdirectories will be created, `bin` and `obj`; the compiled binaries will be in `bin`, but are typically not executed directly.
+(Technically the dotnet CLI will create DLLs, not EXEs, so they're not directly executable--one uses the `dotnet` command to load and run them, just as Java uses `java` to do the same.)

 Assuming you have `dotnet` installed on your machine, you can drop into this directory and run the program with `dotnet run`.

 ## Explanation